anastasiateles/page/README.md

-# Real-time modeling and predictions of the COVID-19 epidemic in Greece
+# A modelling framework for the analysis of the transmission of SARS-CoV2 in Greece: some early findings

 #### Important note: This report is work in progress and has not been peer-review.
 The short-term predictions need to be interpreted with caution (also see Notes).